snphillips/food-spending/README.md

-# food-spending
+# 5 Years of Food Spending & Memories

-IN DEVELOPMENT - a data visualization of 5 years of of my own food spending.
+A data visualization of 5 years of of my own food spending.

 View my progress here: https://5yearsfood.surge.sh/